 - A mentally ill homeless man living along a creek didn’t take too kindly to us trap-training a lost cat, thinking we were trying to kill it.
 So he smashed our trap like a piñata then wrote me a threatening letter basically warning me to be looking over my shoulder.
 I turned it over to the police and later learned he had been arrested for threatening a cop and possession of a firearm.
 Gulp.

 - I once confronted a man who poisoned some of our colony cats when I suddenly realized something: the jackass had the upper hand being a foot taller, 80 lbs. heavier and 20 years younger.
 (Not to mention a whole lot meaner.)
 That’s when it dawned on me I need protection.
-A police whistle on my keychain was my solution.
-And a rather sorry one at that.
+A police whistle on my key chain was my brilliant solution.
+And a rather pitiful one at that.

-- I was threatened by a very large, loud woman who could have tossed me like a Frisbee but instead screamed for her hubby Leroy to come “BEAT HER ASS!”
-Luckily I’m quicker than I look and high-tailed it to my car before Leroy.
+- I was threatened by a very large, loud woman who could have tossed me like a Frisbee, but instead screamed for her hubby, Leroy, to come “BEAT HER ASS!”
+Luckily I’m quicker than I look and high-tailed it to my car before Leroy did.
 I then promptly got the hell out of Dodge, or in this case, Novato.
 After that I bought pepper spray.
 But I always forget it in my glove compartment.

 - In a previous post I mentioned trapping in a dicey part of Oakland.
 I was told by the homeowner to be careful of her neighbor whose yard I had to cut through to get to hers because, “He will jump you,” Lucky for me he wasn’t home because I forgot my pepper spray again.